Lycraon/Walltaker-for-WallpaperEngine/README.md

 <img width=250 src="https://user-images.githubusercontent.com/80824508/171394562-64a5f6c0-487d-4fb0-ab3b-95c9d46609a9.gif">

 #### personal information
-the walltaker allso makes it possible to see if you are friends with your setter and other information specific to your account
+the walltaker api also makes it possible to see if you are friends with your setter and other information specific to your account

 ### e6 API Integration